brontolinux/hENC/README.md

 R: FINAL RESULT: Some tests failed :-(
 ```

-you can either open an issue here, or fork the project, fix the problem and make a pull request.
+If you run into problems/bugs you can open an issue here.

+If fix any problems/bugs then please fork the project and make a pull request so that I can incorporate your changes.

 ## How do I install hENC on my system? ##

-1. copy module/henc in your modules directory
+These instructions assume you are using the standard configuration, detailed in henc_cfg.cf

+On the policy hub, proceed as follows:

+1. create a masterfiles/ENC directory and place your *plain text* settings files here
+2. copy module/henc into a masterfiles/modules directory (create the modules dir if you don't have one already)
-2. copy module/enc.cf in your masterfiles
+3. copy module/enc.cf into the masterfiles directory
-3. either copy lib/henc_lib.cf in your masterfiles, or include its content in your site library, if you have one
+4. copy lib/henc_lib.cf into the masterfiles directory (or include its content in your site library, if you have one)
+5. copy lib/henc_cfg.cf into the masterfiles directory (or include its content in your site library, if you have one)
+6. ensure that any .cf file you have added in the previous steps are listed as inputs in masterfiles/promises.cf -- hENC will not do this for you.

+The hENC system is now ready to be used, but nothing will happen if you don't actually use it.
+Please also note that henc only sets/cancels classes and sets variables and then it's up to you to use them -- it won't automatically run a bundle for you, for example.

+### Advanced configuration ###

+* if you have a site library then store the contents of henc_lib.cf (and henc_cfg.cf if you so wish) in there instead of your separate files in the masterfiles directory;
+* if the version of CFEngine you're using supports it, you can list your .cf files elsewhere in a `body files control` bundle
-4. edit lib/henc_cfg.cf according to your needs:
+* the henc_cfg.cf file (or its content) can be modified according to your needs:
     1. `master_modules` should be set to the directory on the policy hub where you keep your modules;
     2. `local_modules` should be set to the directory on end nodes where you keep a local copy of the modules;
     3. `master_enc` should be set to the directory on the policy hub where you will store your ENC files;
     4. `local_enc` should be set to the directory on end nodes where you will keep a local copy of the ENC files;
-5. copy the so modified henc_cfg.cf in your masterfiles, or include its content in your site library, if you have one;
-6. add all the .cf files to your inputs in `body common control`; you can also put them somewhere in a `body files control` if the version of CFEngine you're using supports it

 ## hENC file format ##

+The text files use a subset of CFEngine's module protocol plus a couple of additions.
+Anything else in the file is ignored.

 Four "primitives" of the module protocol are used in hENC files: `+` to set a class, `-` to cancel a class, `=` to set a scalar variable and `@` to set a list variables.
 The classes will be global in scope, while the variables will be defined in the `henc` context, e.g.: `$(henc.myvar)`, `@(henc.mylist)`.